-Your credit card information can be stolen right under your nose without your credit card ever leaving your possession.
-Unfortunately, most victims of this type of credit card theft don’t find out their credit card details have been stolen until after the credit card has already been used.
+Your credit card information can be stolen right under your nose without the actual card leaving your possession.
+Unfortunately, most victims of this type of credit card theft don’t what's happening until after their credit card account information has already been used.
 Often, fraudulent credit card charges are the first sign that credit card information has been stolen.

 Fortunately, there are a few steps you can take to clear your name and get your credit card accounts under control.

 How Thieves Steal Credit Card Information